Who are we?

 Want to join our alliance?

-We’re always looking for new members!
+We know everyday people have the ability to shape the world around them and we're always looking for new members to join us!
 Get in touch with our local Community Organiser using the form below.

 Find out more about the benefits of becoming a Citizens UK member.